xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted by **Future Generation Computer Systems**.

 [01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted by **Information Fusion**.

-[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted by **ICRA2026**, which will be held in Vienna, Austria, on June 1, 2026.
-More details can be found [here](https://workshop-pbp2026.github.io/).

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
 Yanlong is fully funded by a QUEX (UQ-Exeter) joint PhD studentship.